 Response policy zones are named in the response-policy option for the view or among the global options if there is no response-policy option for the view.
-RPZs are ordinary DNS zones containing RRsets that can be queried normally if allowed.
-It is usually best to restrict those queries with something like allow-query { localhost; }.
+Response policy zones are ordinary DNS zones containing RRsets that can be queried normally if allowed.
+It is usually best to restrict those queries with something like allow-query { localhost; }; Note that zones using masterfile-format map cannot be used as policy zones.